Onyx-Engineer/financial-dashboard/README.md

 - **Holdings component** – Is a table that would contain a user’s holdings in each asset.
 They can filter table data with functionality by column and also search.
 With a real API, it would be good to monitor the number of calls being made (using a debounce feature) for performance purposes.
 - **UI** – Used a combination of Material UI and Tailwind CSS.
 Material UI provides a large prebuilt set of self-contained components, and Tailwind utilities cover most CSS styling requirements.

+Review - Future improvements

 ## Data Model

-I took the data models provided in the file and assigned Holding and Performance Data to TypeScript interfaces for type checking.
+Holding and Performance Data to TypeScript interfaces for type checking.

 ## API Layer